 - Use relevant hashtags in your niche and according to what you’re posting.

 - Consistency over anything!
 It means a regular posting and interaction schedule.
 Remember, ‘not daily,’ but ‘regular.’

-- Use as many new features as provided by the platform—reels, story stickers, etc. The platform wants to push new features, pushing those who use them and showing them to more people, thus increasing your organic reach.
+- Use as many new features as provided by the platform—reels, story stickers, etc. The platform wants to push new features, push those who use them, and show them to more people, thus increasing your organic reach.